bazilinskyy/coupled-sim/README.md

 ```

 **4.** Next, in my experiment, the AV needs to drive again after standing still for a certain amount of time.
 Thus changes are made in the *Reset_Speed_After_Stopping* function.
-Similarily to step 4, the resetting condition is adapted.
+Similar to step 4, the resetting condition is adapted.
 ```
 if (WaitTrialZ == true || SpaceBar)
 {